-In 2013, the ACUS Assembly issued Recommendation 2013-4, The Administrative Record in Informal Rulemaking.
-This Recommendation offers agencies best practices for compiling, preserving, and certifying records in informal rulemaking and generally supports the judicial presumption of regulatory for agency administrative records.
-Recommendation 2013-4 also encourages agencies that engage in informal rulemaking to issue guidance to aid personnel in implementing these best practices and make it publicly available.
+In 2013, the Assembly of the Administrative Conference of the United States (ACUS) issued Recommendation 2013-4, The Administrative Record in Informal Rulemaking, 78 Fed.
+Reg.
+41358 (July 10, 2013).
+That Recommendation offers agencies best practices for compiling, preserving, and certifying records in informal (often called notice-and-comment) rulemaking and generally supports the judicial presumption of regularity for agency administrative records.
+Recommendation 2013-4 also encourages agencies that engage in informal rulemaking to issue guidance to aid personnel in implementing these best practices and make that guidance publicly available.

 Several agencies have published such guidance over the years: the Department of the Interior in 2006, the Environmental Protection Agency in 2011, and the National Oceanic and Atmospheric Administration in 2012.
 But many others have not.
-Recognizing a need for additional advice to help agencies develop such guidance, in 2019, the ACUS Office of the Chairman convened a new Working Group on Compiling Administrative Records to develop materials that agencies could develop the guidance called for in Recommendation 2013-4.
+Recognizing a need for additional advice to help agencies develop such guidance, in 2019, the ACUS Office of the Chairman convened a new Working Group on Compiling Administrative Records to prepare materials that agencies could use to develop the guidance called for in Recommendation 2013-4.

-ACUS invited representatives from the public and private sectors to join the new Working Group.
-Its members, all experts in administrative law and procedure, are listed on page iii.
-It was a true pleasure to work with and learn from the Working Group's members, and I appreciate their engagement and willingness to share their expertise for the benefit of public service.
+The ACUS Office of the Chairman invited representatives from the public and private sectors to join the new Working Group.
+Its members-all experts in administrative law and procedure-are listed on page iii.
+It was a true pleasure to work with and learn from them, and I appreciate their engagement and willingness to share their expertise.

 The Working Group met on seven occasions between October 2019 and November 2021.
-All meetings were open to the public, and several academics, nonmember agency officials, and others participated.
+All meetings were open to the public, and several academics, non-member agency officials, and others participated.
 Records of Working Group meetings are available online at www.acus.gov/research-projects/working-group-compiling-administrative-records.

-Early in its deliberations, the Working Group determined that the most useful resource for agencies would be handbook on compiling administrative records for informal rulemaking.
+Early in its deliberations, the Working Group determined that the most useful resource for agencies would be a handbook on compiling administrative records for informal rulemaking.
 This Handbook is the result.
 It was developed through a collaborative effort based on the Working Group's discussions.
 Although this Handbook represents the work product of the Working Group collectively, its contents do not necessarily represent the views or opinions of individual members, the organizations with which they are affiliated, the federal government, or ACUS.